 Consultations will be provided by a Board Certified Behavior Analyst or a Board Certified Assistant Behavior Analyst.
 Private pay families may choose to receive consultations by a Senior Therapists (Masters-level therapist without certification).

-We are currently in network with most major insurance companies.
+We are currently in network with most major insurance companies, including Medicaid.
 If we are not in network with your current insurance carrier, we will attempt to enter into a single case agreement with the insurance company that allows us to provide services for your child.
 We also accept private pay contracts for families who may not be eligible for ABA benefits through their current insurance.